nkonstantinou/aspirecyprus.com/content/authors/Panagiotis-Loutsios/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Collaborators
 ---

-Marianna Tsiakoulia is an Occupational Therapist at the Rehabilitation Center Melathron Agoniston EOKA, Limassol Cyprus.
-Her clinical and research interests focus on the rehabilitation of cognitive and motor deficits of acquired neurological disorders, the functional performance of stroke patients and the use of Rehabilitative Technology in acquired neurological disorders.
+Panagiotis Loutsios is a Nurse at the Rehabilitation Centre Melathron Agoniston EOKA, Limassol, Cyprus.
+His main clinical and research interests lie in the care of patients with acquired neurological disorders and orthopaedic conditions.